-6 Major Sports that Help Prevent Heart Attacks
+6 Popular Sports that Help Your Cardiac Health

 Sports and cardiac health

-If you exercise with moderate intensity in the long run, we modify our lifestyle.
-It can also reduce the probability of many ailments and diseases.
+It’s nothing new that sports are good for our health.
+If you exercise with moderate intensity, then, in the long run, it will change your life and outlook.
+It can also help to reduce the probability of many ailments and diseases.

-The sports that can help prevent heart attacks
+The sports that can help your cardiac health

 So what are they?